-The Governors have reviewed the academy's policy in light of improved cash flow due to some changes in the management of income and expenditure.
-After taking financial advice they have invested £250,000 in a one year fixed term savings account with Lloyds Bank.
-This will be reviewed annually.
+The Governors have reviewed the academy's policy in the light of the impact of the COVID pandemic on investment opportunities.
+When the £250,000 one year fixed term savings account ended in May 2020 it was not possible to find a suitable alternative so it was decided to discontinue investing at this time.
+This decision will be reviewed annually.